npeters1322/bRacketbusteRs/README.md

 ## Notes

--   The developer is is no way affiliated with Kaggle or the creation of the kaggler package.
+-   The developer is in no way affiliated with Kaggle or the creation of the kaggler package.
 Therefore, any changes to the API could cause breaks that cannot be fixed by the developer.